33 Facts About the Strange Crucifix Frog or Holy Cross Toad

 The video below shows a crucifix or holy cross frog at the start and a burrowing frog with the scientific name Cyclorana novaehollandiae afterwards.
 The latter species is found in Queensland and New South Wales and is shown in the frame below.

-Frog Glue: A Potentially Useful Adhesive in Medicine
+Frog Glue: A Potentially Useful Adhesive

 26. When the crucifix frog is disturbed by humans or predators, it releases a sticky substance known as frog glue from its skin.